-Amenities: wifi, gas grill, microwave, full-size oven range, dishwasher, toaster, Keurig coffee-maker, an old drip coffee maker that uses #4 cone filters, pancake griddle, crock pot, cooking and baking utensils, towels, first aid kit, fire extinguishers and smoke detectors, handicap ramp, first-floor step-in shower, ground-level washer/dryer, central heat, air conditioner in one bedroom (and fans in the rest), parking for one easily and more if crowded.
+Amenities: wifi, gas grill, microwave, full-size oven range, dishwasher, toaster, Keurig coffee-maker, a drip coffee maker that uses #4 cone filters, pancake griddle, crock pot, cooking and baking utensils, bath towels, first aid kit, fire extinguishers and smoke detectors, handicap ramp, first-floor step-in shower, ground-level washer/dryer, central heat, air conditioner in one bedroom (and fans in the rest), parking for one easily and more if crowded.

-Things it does NOT have: no TV, no phone (there is cell service), no bathtub (although there's a wash-tub for bathing sticky sun-blocked small children in the shower alcove.)
-We usually don't stock paper products like plates and napkins, but there may be some left here.
+Things it does NOT have: no TV (though we can set up a monitor for you to watch using your computer if you want), no phone (there is cell service), no bathtub (although there's a wash-tub for bathing sticky sun-blocked small children in the shower alcove.)
+We usually don't stock paper products like paper towels, plates and napkins, but there may be some left here.

 Other notes: The ferry costs about $62 to go over with your car and a driver on Mondays (higher on week-ends) and roughly $8/person although you can buy a commuter five-pack at a discount.
-I'll leave some K-cups for the coffee maker but you'll probably want to bring some if you drink much coffee.
 There's a store on the island that sells basic groceries and beer and wine, but you will probably want to do some menu planning and bring some of your own groceries.
 There is a Whole Foods Market and a Schwan truck that deliver on the island but you'd want to order ahead for Schwan.

-WE HAVE A FOUR NIGHT MINIMUM: we want this to be a place families could come back to each year so we try to keep the place open for people who love the island and seek to return.
-Please do not inquire about nightly rates for one or two nights: we drive 3 hours each way to clean between guests.
-We hold to that 4 night minimum in the off season.
-In July and August we have a SIX NIGHT MINIMUM.
+WE HAVE A SIX NIGHT MINIMUM: we want this to be a place families could come back to each year so we try to keep the place open for people who love the island and seek to return.
+Please do not inquire about nightly rates for week-ends: we drive 3 hours each way to clean between guests.
+We will occasionally doa 4 night minimum in the off season, but in July and August we have a SIX NIGHT MINIMUM.

 Please feel free to ask if you have any other questions.